Macron ex-security aide: Diplomatic passports given back

 - 2-for-1: Total lunar eclipse comes with supermoon bonus VIEW

+It was the second time Benalla appeared before the commission, which is probing what authorities have described as state “disfunction,” surrounding the mysterious role of the one-time aide.

-Benalla was handed preliminary charges last week for abusive use of the documents.
-He was charged earlier for allegedly violent behavior at a May protest.
+Benalla was handed preliminary charges Friday for abusive use of the diplomatic documents.
+He was charged earlier on several counts linked to his violence — captured on video — at the May protest.

+As reports emerged about his use of diplomatic passports after being fired, the Senate commission decided to call him back for further testimony.
+He had told the commission in September that his two diplomatic passports were still in his office at the Elysee.